memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

 Register `func` as a read-only batch procedure of the current module.

 `func` represents a function that is invoked through OpenCypher.
 Through OpenCypher user invokes `func`.
 Memgraph invokes first the `initializer` function.
-After the `initializer` function, `func` is called until returns an empty result.
-Afterward, the `cleanup` function will be called, which can be used to clean up global resources.
+After the `initializer` function, `func` is called until it returns an empty result.
+Afterward, the `cleanup` function is called, which can be used to clean up global resources.
 Only at that point is garbage collection invoked, so any dangling references to Python objects will be cleaned.

 `initializer` must define the same parameters as the main `func` function, and will receive the same parameters as `func`.
 The position of arguments and the type of arguments must be the same.